 - Kerry J. Ressler, MD, PhD, McLean Hospital

-- Antonia V. Seligowski, PhD, McLean Hospital
+- Antonia V. Seligowski, PhD, Massachusetts General Hospital

 Harnett NG, Stevens JS, Fani N, van Rooij SJH, Ely TD, Michopoulos V, Hudak L, Rothbaum AO, Hinrichs R, Winters SJ, Jovanovic T, Rothbaum BO, Nickerson LD, Ressler KJ.
 Acute posttraumatic symptoms are associated with multimodal neuroimaging structural covariance patterns: a possible role for the neural substrates of visual processing in posttraumatic stress disorder.
 Biological Psychiatry.
 Cognitive Neuroscience and Neuroimaging.
 2022;7(2):129-138.